MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

 ---
-title: Bring your own model for your prompts (preview)
+title: Bring your own model for your prompts
 description: Learn how to bring your own models into your prompts so that you can use them in Microsoft Copilot Studio, Power Apps, and Power Automate.
 author: MKBajwa-PM
 contributors: